 Previously, after a long career as a playworker, Adrian was the first director of London Play (1998-2004), securing policy commitments for children’s play from the London Mayor and drafting the Mayor’s guidance on play strategies for the London Boroughs.
 Under his leadership, London Play built a number of successful independent play associations and developed the gold standard for quality assurance in staffed play provision in England: Quality in Play.

 Adrian has produced a number of other influential publications and appeared often in the national media speaking and writing about play policy.
+His new book, Policy for Play, is scheduled for publication in Autumn 2015 by Policy Press.

 He was awarded an OBE for services to children in 2011.